CryptoStrikers/operations-docs/mobile.md

 # Mobile Guide

-Both iOS and Android users can use CryptoStrikers via one of these compatible DApp browsers: Cipher, Toshi, and TrustWallet.
+Both iOS and Android users can use CryptoStrikers via one of these compatible DApp browsers: [Cipher](https://www.cipherbrowser.com), [Toshi](https://www.toshi.org), and TrustWallet(http://trustwallet.com).

 ## Cipher